 We'd like to find out where swifts are seen and where they're nesting.
-Look out for low-level, roof-height screaming groups of swifts (that means they're breeding nearby) or where you've seen swifts nesting - perhaps entering a roof or hole in a building (if you can see the nest, it's not a swift).
-The best time to look is around dusk on a warm, still evening, or early morning.
+Watch out for screaming groups of swifts flying at roof-height (that means they're breeding nearby), or where you've seen swifts nesting - perhaps entering a roof or hole in a building.

 You don't need to report sightings of swifts that are either very high in the sky, feeding over water bodies or away from villages, towns and cities.
 These birds could have travelled some distance and may not be local breeding birds.

 You can enter as many records as you like at different times.
 We need sightings from anywhere across the UK.
-You can even tell us those sightings you remember from the past.
-The more records the better.
-If you already have an account for our online community you can sign in and enter your swift sightings using those details when the survey is open.
-If not, don't worry, you can still submit your sightings.
+You can even tell us those sightings you remember from the past - the more records, the better.

-The National Swift Inventory will only work if information is kept up to date.
-You may have submitted records in previous years, but it is important to know if birds are still returning to the same areas and using the nests you recorded them at before.
-Please submit the latest information relating to the site, giving either numbers of screaming birds and/or nests.
+If you have sent in records before, it’s important to know if birds are still returning to the same areas.
+Please tell us what’s happening there this year.
 This helps us know if the birds are returning, if the colony is stable and if the site still in use.